CDCgov/RecordLinker/docs/site/reference.md

 `BIRTHDATE` (ID: **1**)

-:   The patients birthdate in the format `YYYY-MM-DD`.
+:   The patient's birthdate in the format `YYYY-MM-DD`.

 `SEX` (ID: **3**)